texas-egads/EGaDS-OpenGL-StarterKit/README.md

 **Open your project folder in Visual Studio**: Open Visual Studio and either create a new project or open an existing one where your CMakeLists.txt file resides.
 You can do this by selecting "Open a project or solution" from the Visual Studio start page or by going to the "File" menu and choosing "Open" > "Folder...".

-**Configure CMake settings**: Once your project is open in Visual Studio, go to the "CMake" menu and choose "Change CMake Settings".
-This will create or open a CMakeSettings.json file where you can configure your CMake project settings.
-Make sure to set the "cmakeExecutable" to the path of your CMake executable if it's not automatically detected.

-**Configure your build target**: In the CMakeSettings.json file, specify the configuration you want to build (e.g., Debug or Release) and the architecture (e.g., x64 or x86). x86 should be selected with the current project files due to the precompiled binaries.
+**Configure your build target**: At the top, specify the configuration you want to build (e.g., Debug or Release) and the architecture (e.g., x64 or x86). x86 should be selected with the current project files due to the precompiled binaries.
 This is to remain compatible with older devices.
 If you want to target x64 architectures, it is recommended to replace these binaries with their x64 counterparts.

 **Build your project**: After configuring CMake settings, you can build your project by going to the "Build" menu and selecting "Build All" (or pressing `Ctrl+Shift+B`).
 Visual Studio will generate the build files using CMake and build your project according to the specified settings.